-When a full proposal is received by the Provost’s Office within the first two weeks of the semester, every effort will be made to complete the approval process within that semester.
+When a full proposal is received by the Office of the Provost within the first two weeks of the semester, every effort will be made to complete the approval process within that semester.
 Incomplete proposals or delays in responding to questions raised at any point in the process will significantly delay review and approval.

 Process for the Provost’s Phase of a Proposal

 Notice of Intent.
-The process of developing, extending, consolidating, renaming or eliminating degree programs can begin at any level (faculty member, chair, dean), but when it is ready to enter the approval process a Notice of Intent (NOI) is sent from the Dean of the College to the Provost’s Office.
+The process of developing, extending, consolidating, renaming or eliminating degree programs can begin at any level (faculty member, chair, dean), but when it is ready to enter the approval process a Notice of Intent (NOI) is sent from the Dean of the College to the Office of the Provost.
 All of the templates for preparing degree proposals are available using the links on this page.
-The NOI is distributed by the Provost’s Office to the Deans and Chancellors, including Undergraduate Education and the Graduate School, all of whom are welcome to comment within a 14-day NOI review period.
+The NOI is distributed by the Office of the Provost to the Deans and Chancellors, including Undergraduate Education and the Graduate School, all of whom are welcome to comment within a 14-day NOI review period.

-At the same time, the Provost’s Office notifies the other Washington public higher education institutions by providing the name and location of the proposed change to the Interinstitutional Committee for Academic Program Planning (ICAPP), a subcommittee of the Council of Presidents (COP).
+At the same time, the Office of the Provost notifies the other Washington public higher education institutions by providing the name and location of the proposed change to the Interinstitutional Committee for Academic Program Planning (ICAPP), a subcommittee of the Council of Presidents (COP).

 If the Provost concludes that the NOI is supported by the mission and priorities of the university, that required resources are likely to be available, and that no reasonable concerns have been expressed by another college or campus, the department and college will be notified to prepare a full proposal.